Trust Board and Governance

 The member academies and Chairs of Governors in Wolverhampton currently comprise:

-- Moseley Park (secondary) – Chair, Susan Constable
+- Moseley Park (secondary) and Heath Park (secondary) – Chair, Susan Constable

 - Woden Primary – Chair, Laura Nicholls

 - Wolverhampton Vocational Training Centre (post-16 Vocational special) and Westcroft School – Chair, Barry Austin

 - D’Eyncourt Primary School – Chair, David Hampton